OttoChu/SenpaiSounds/plans.md

 - add duration/timestamp for songs

 ## Roles
-- make the admin commands only works for some roles only
+- make the admin commands only works for some roles only (currently disabled)

-## Quality of life
-- better help function for usability
-- add error messages to assist the user (missing/wrong parameters)

 ## Database
 - save playlist to be used later